transferable-samplers/transferable-samplers/docs/README.md

 # Transferable Samplers

-A research codebase for **sampling the Boltzmann density of molecular systems**, with a focus on transferable methods that generalise to unseen systems at inference time.
+A codebase for **sampling the Boltzmann density of molecular systems**, with a focus on transferable methods that generalise to unseen systems at inference time.

-!> This is a research codebase, not a library.
+?> This is a **research codebase**, not a library.
 It is designed to be edited and hacked for rapid prototyping of novel approaches.
-?> For an overview of how the codebase components fit together, see [Design](design.md)!
+For an overview of how the codebase components fit together, see [Design](design.md)!

 ## Quickstart